TOWN ELECTED OFFICIALS

 For the past 30 years, she has worked as a contract and negotiation manager for many Fortune 500 companies such as Raytheon, Kaman Aerospace, Honeywell and IBM.
 She is currently employed by Pima County as a Contracts Officer.
 She has a Bachelor’s in Business Administration from National University.

-Councilmember Ziegler was elected to her third term in office in May 2011.
+Councilmember Ziegler was elected to her fourth term in office in May 2016.
 She is a member of the Marana Chamber of Commerce and a former member of the Town of Marana’s Planning and Zoning Commission and Continental Ranch HOA Board of Directors.
 Her son, daughter-in-law and grandson, Donovan, also live in Marana.
 She and her grandson volunteer for the Pima County Animal Care Center.

 To schedule an appointment with Councilmember Roxanne Ziegler, please call 520-382-1908.